MarkLC-r7/le_php/README.md

 Then, click on your new host and inside that, create a new log file with a name that represents what you are logging,

-example:  myerrors.log.
+example:  'myerrors'.
 Bear in mind, these names are purely for your own benefit.
 Under source type, select Token TCP

 and click Register.
 You will notice a token appear beside the name of the log, these is a unique identifier that the logging